 Revenues from whole asset sales are measured based on consideration specified in the contract with the customer.
 The Company and customer enter into an agreement which outlines the place and date of sale, purchase price, condition of the whole asset, bill of sale, and the assignment of rights and warranties from the Company to the customer.
-The

-Company believes the whole asset holds standalone value to the customer as it is not dependent on any other services for functionality purposes and therefore is distinct within the context of the contract and as described in ASC 606-10.
-Accordingly, the Company has identified the transfer of the whole asset as the performance obligation.
+The Company has identified the transfer of the whole asset as the performance obligation.
 The transaction price is set at a fixed dollar amount per fixed quantity (number of whole assets) and is explicitly stated in each contract.
 Whole asset sales revenue is based on a set price for a set number of assets, which is allocated to the performance obligation discussed above, in its entirety.
 The Company has determined the date of transfer to the customer is the date the customer obtains control over the asset and would cause the revenue recognition.
 Payment is required in full upon customers' acceptance of the whole asset on the date of the transfer.
 As such, there is no impact to the timing and amounts of revenue recognized for whole asset sales related to the implementation of ASC 606.